ldoughty05/HASP/README.md

 # HASP 2025

 Code for UNL Aerospace Club: Experimental Payloads team for 2025 HASP project.
+This code is for the Teensy which takes in readings from the main flight computer as well as a thermometer and saves them to a micro SD card with a timestamp.

 **Relevant repos including BRS1 repository:** https://github.com/Big-Red-Sat